Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • The marketing skill level you need: You must also consider your marketing professional’s skill level.
 If your business is in a highly competitive industry, you may need someone more sophisticated and experienced, which will cost you more.
 However, if you use channel selling or a direct salesforce, or your industry is less competitive, you may do well with someone less experienced who doesn’t cost as much.
 If they’re on salary, they could also contribute to other aspects of your business.

-Chris Ferris, vice president of Pierpont Communications, estimates that to execute a full digital marketing strategy, a company would need to hire an SEO expert, PPC manager, social media writer, graphic designer, data analyst, copywriter, CRM expert, website developer and strategic marketing executive.
+Chris Ferris, senior vice president of digital strategy at Pierpont Communications, estimated that to execute a full digital marketing strategy, a company would need to hire an SEO expert, PPC manager, social media writer, graphic designer, data analyst, copywriter, CRM expert, website developer and strategic marketing executive.

 “In reality, most companies simply can’t afford to hire all those professionals,” Ferris said.
 “The benefit of a digital marketing firm is that a good agency will have experts in all the areas a company needs, and they can scale them up or down as the business needs.”